msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 classes that capture the effects of various hit events."
 I think the subject should be the **game manager**, because that's the class that manages hit events.
 This feels wierd because I thought we were gonna apply the pattern to the domain objects, but I can't think of a way to do that, that doesn't massively decrease cohesion?

-We have the scoreboard object as an observer, and another observer that removes objects

 Scoreboard Game Observer: The scoreboard needs to encapsulate scoreboard state
 * Needs to take in the GUI components in the constructor so it can update them